The 5 Best RV Toilets – Quality, Comfort, Performance

 Why did I choose the Thetford Porta Potti instead of the Dometic potty?
 Let us compare and contrast both of these toilets.

-As a result, Thetford Porta Potti is taller than the Dometic porta potty.
-To be more precise, the seat height of the Thetford Porta Potti is 17 inches while that of the Dometic porta potty is 15.2 inches.
+As a result, Thetford Porta Potti is taller than the Dometic Porta Potty.
+To be more precise, the seat height of the Thetford Porta Potti is 17 inches, while that of the Dometic Porta Potty is 15.2 inches.

 Another major difference between the Thetford and Dometic portable toilets is the flushing systems.
 As we already know, Thetford uses a battery-powered flush system.
-Dometic on the other hand uses a manual pump to flush the toilet.
+Dometic, on the other hand, uses a manual pump to flush the toilet.

 I find Dometic’s manual pump to be more reliable than the Thetford battery-powered one.
 I just wish there was a way to still flush the Thetford Porta Potti manually.

-Other than that both of these toilets are of high quality and any one of them would serve you well.
+Other than that, both of these toilets are of high quality, and any one of them would serve you well.
 I just feel like the Thetford Porta Potti is more comfortable and attractive than the Dometic 975.

 5. Reliance Luggable Loo – Best Budget RV Toilet

-If you just want a really inexpensive or temporary RV toilet then the Reliance Products Luggable Loo is worth checking out.
+If you just want a really inexpensive or temporary RV toilet, then the Reliance Products Luggable Loo is worth checking out.
 It is a simple 5-gallon bucket with a toilet seat snapped on its rim.

-It is not fancy at all but it does its job.
+It is not fancy at all, but it does its job.
 What is even more interesting is that you do not need water to use.
-It works more or less the same as a composting toilet just that it does not have a means of separating pee from poo.
+It works more or less the same as a composting toilet, just that it does not have a means of separating pee from poo.

-How this toilet works is that you first put a biodegradable plastic bag inside the bucket then snap on the seat.
+How this toilet works is that you first put a biodegradable plastic bag inside the bucket, then snap on the seat.
 It is important to make sure that the plastic bag goes under the seat and not from the top of the seat.

 Reliance recommends that you use this toilet with their 100% compostable bags and gel.
 The gel/chemical typically breaks down the waste and contains odor.

-If you don’t wish to spend money on those things, ordinary garbage bags and kitty litter works just fine.
+If you don’t wish to spend money on those things, ordinary garbage bags and kitty litter work just fine.
 Just scoop a little amount of kitty litter and add it into the bucket after each use.

-If you don’t have lots of money to buy a high-end RV toilet then this might be what you are looking for.
+If you don’t have lots of money to buy a high-end RV toilet, then this might be what you are looking for.
 It comes with a 5-year warranty.

 RV Toilet Buying Guide

 There are a few things that you need to consider before buying a toilet for your RV.
 So, what makes a good RV toilet?
-There are many factors to consider but I believe the following are the most important ones.
+There are many factors to consider, but I believe the following are the most important ones.

 1. Reliability

-You want to buy an RV toilet that does what it is intended to do, or rather works as advertised.
-There are so many things that can go wrong with an RV toilet but I think awful odors and failing parts (especially seals) are the worst.
+You want to buy an RV toilet that does what it is intended to do or rather works as advertised.
+There are so many things that can go wrong with an RV toilet, but I think awful odors and failing parts (especially seals) are the worst.

-How then do you determine the reliability of a toilet even before using it?
+How, then, do you determine the reliability of a toilet even before using it?
 The toilet brand is one thing to consider.
 If a certain brand has in the past made great toilets, it is most likely to make an even better newer model.

 2. Comfort

-An RV toilet with an elongated bowl just like a home toilet is more comfortable than a round toilet.
-This is because an elongated toilet is longer than a round one by about 2 inches and hence more sitting space.
+An RV toilet with an elongated bowl, just like a home toilet, is more comfortable than a round toilet.
+This is because an elongated toilet is longer than a round one by about 2 inches and, hence, more sitting space.

 The RV toilet seat height determines how much you are going to bend your knees.
-The higher the better.
+The higher, the better.
 A decent RV toilet will have a low profile as well as a high profile model.
-If you, like me hate bending your knees too much go for the high profile model.
+If you, like me, hate bending your knees too much, go for the high-profile model.

 You should also consider the quality of the toilet seat since that is where you sit anyway.
 Check whether it can be replaced with ordinary toilet seats.
-That way you can replace it with better seats like heated seats or even bidet toilet seats.
+That way, you can replace it with better seats like heated seats or even bidet toilet seats.

-3. Capacity vs Number of Users
+3. Capacity vs. Number of Users

 This is for anyone looking to buy a portable RV toilet.
-Since they are designed to be easily portable, these toilets are designed for a few people otherwise they will need to be emptied daily and in the case of composting toilets they will not get the desired time for decomposition to occur.
+Since they are designed to be easily portable, these toilets are designed for a few people.
+Otherwise, they will need to be emptied daily, and in the case of composting toilets, they will not get the desired time for decomposition to occur.

 4. Cost

 This is a big factor.
 RV toilets can either be really cheap or very expensive.
-An example is the Reliance Luggable Loo which costs a few bucks compared to the Nature’s Head composting toilet which almost costs a thousand dollars.
+An example is the Reliance Luggable Loo, which costs a few bucks compared to the Nature’s Head composting toilet, which costs almost a thousand dollars.

 You can also get many RV toilets in the mid-range region.
 There will always be something for everyone.
-The best thing is to buy what you can afford, and that which will serve you well.
+The best thing is to buy what you can afford and that which will serve you well.

 5. Material